 Listed below are projects that have either been supported by the European Commission through the Seventh Framework Programme (FP7) or has received funding from the European Union’s Horizon 2020 research and innovation programme.
 Fera Science Limited either coordinates or is a partner in the project consortium.

-Comprising of 60 participants from 18 European countries and one from China, FoodIntegrity's key focus is be to consolidate, harmonise and mobilise the European capability on food authentication to ensure consumer confidence and protect European added value.
-The 5 year (2014-2018) €12M project will reduce the current barriers to data sharing and utilisation that is crucial to combating food fraud by supplying methods and tools that will address both enforcement and industry needs.
-The project will not only seek to enhance early warning capabilities, but working with industry, will develop methods, systems and processes that will assure the quality, authenticity and safety of the food chain.
+Comprising of 60 participants from 18 European countries, China and Argentina, FoodIntegrity’ s key focus is to consolidate, harmonise and mobilise the European capability on food authentication in order to ensure consumer confidence and protect European added value.
+The 5 year (2014-2018) €12M project has aimed to reduce the current barriers to data sharing and utilisation, that are crucial to combating food fraud, by supplying methods and tools that will address both enforcement and industry needs.
+The project pursued to enhance early warning capabilities, by working with industry, and has developed methods, systems and processes that will assure the quality, authenticity and safety of the food chain.

 This project is about sustainable & effective solutions to control new pests and pathogens for fruit production.
 Fruit crops account for 17% of the value of the EU's agricultural production and the fruit and vegetables supply chain has an estimated turnover of more than €120 billion with over 550,000 employees and around 1.4 million growers.
 It is estimated that insect pests destroy approximately 14% of all potential food production globally.
 Therefore it is reasonable to estimate that fruit losses from pests and pathogens accounts for over €10 billion in revenue and 3 million tonnes of produce to the EU fruit industry.